Bosch-0/Project-Muggle/README.md

 A design system is design foundations in and of itself.
 Much of the projects below this will feed back into this design system.
 Having a design system will be pivotal in on-boarding new designers.
 A design system will make developing, contributing and testing designs more seamless.

-Currently the GUI uses Qt Widgets which has many operating system specific design limitations.
-Qt QML is the alterantive which gives much more design flexibility.
-Discussions are currently underway regarding switching from [Qt Widgets to Qt QML](https://github.com/bitcoin/bitcoin/pull/16883).
-Many of the areas of the design system (such as components, patterns, iconography and typography) will be effectedby this decision.
-Due to this, focus will be put on areas of the design system that are not effected by this such as branding, content, workflows and resource libraries.

-The [design system](https://www.figma.com/file/0oqnohjahRtprjRyaetDOL/Bitcoin-Core-Design-System?node-id=271%3A527) is being built on Figma hosted by a [Bitcoin Core Figma account](https://www.figma.com/@BitcoinCore).
+A basic [design system](https://www.figma.com/file/0oqnohjahRtprjRyaetDOL/Bitcoin-Core-Design-System?node-id=271%3A527) is being built on Figma hosted by a [Bitcoin Core Figma account](https://www.figma.com/@BitcoinCore).
+This Figma native design system will establish guidelines for designers wanting to contribute to Bitcoin Core.
 How best to go about governance of this account needs to be clarified.
 Ideally it will be stored as a .fig file in bitcoin-core/gui and updated through community consensus.
 Design contributors can also remix the design system file as a pseudo-version control.

+## GUI pull request (PR) testing
+A major development bottleneck for Bitcoin Core is the limited amount of PR testers / reviewers.
+This issue is amplified for the GUI which is primarily manually tested.
+To assist with establishing workflows and bridging the designer / developer gap I will be an active design focused GUI PR tester.
+Insights gained by actively being involved in the development process will be valuable in establishing design foundations for core as well as be useful for the wider Bitcoin community (such as applying what I learn to the Bitcoin Design guide).
+Additionally, I'll be aiming to get more designers and non-designers testing PRs through user friendly guides (see documentation section below) and offer assistance to those interested.